Political Fast Facts

 Presidential Primaries & Caucuses

-No Party Preference Voters
+No Party Preference Voter Registration

-Voters Choice Act
+Voters Choice Act - Lots of ways to vote

 The Voter’s Choice Act was passed into law in 2016 and first implemented in 2018 in Nevada County and in 4 other California counties.
 Counties participating in The Voters Choice Act (SB 450) must: 1) mail every active registered voter a ballot; 2) expand in-person early voting; and 3) allow voters to cast a ballot at any vote center within the county.
 Counties must also conduct robust voter education, engage with community partners, and share their plans for administering elections.